zsofiasomlai/pbx-group-security/content/challenges/competencies/adaptability.md

 ---
 title       : Adaptability
 date        : 2018-01-01
 level       : one
-difficulty: medium
+difficulty  : medium
 skills      : Behaviour
+area        : competency
 questions   :
     - "CP-AD-01: Describe a time when you worked on a challenging cross-functional team that produced an exceptional deliverable."
     - "CP-AD-04: Describe your most recent experience working with a virtual team."
     - "CP-AD-05: Tell me about a time when your attempt to collaborate across teams was unsuccessful."